The Broadcasters Guide to HD vs SD Streaming for Live Video

 Even with relatively reliable internet connections across the board, the issue of finding one “perfect” bitrate/resolution combination is nearly impossible because there will still be some variety in viewers’ internet speeds.

 Luckily, there is a solution that addresses this issue.
-Multi-bitrate streaming actually allows broadcasters to create multiple copies of a video that use different bitrates so that users can access the video with the specs that make the most sense for their internet.
+Multi-bitrate streaming allows broadcasters to create multiple copies of a video that use different bitrates so that users can access the video with the specs that make the most sense for their internet.

 These video copies are called renditions, and they are created through a process called “transcoding.”
 Having multiple renditions means that you’re prepared to serve content to users with any level of internet speed with no lagging or buffering.